GouthamParthi/Car-Simulator/car-simulator/README.md

 direct to Car-Simulator\car-simulator\Backend>

 "cd Backend " in car-simulator directory
-Run "npm start" it will start the json server then back to car-simulator directory again Run "npm start" it will open live demo in 3000 port
+Run "npm start" it will start the json server in 3004 port then back to car-simulator directory again Run "npm start" it will open live demo in 3000 port

 Car Simulation project is fully desktop apllication.user can add Scenarios and vehicles that belongs to.there are four pages which directs using React Router.